Key Takeaways

 Polygon’s roadmap focuses on:

-- Scaling from thousands to 100k+ TPS
+- Scaling from thousands to 100,000+ transactions per second.

-- Expanding ZK technology
+- Expanding ZK technology.

-- Becoming core infrastructure for global payments
+- Becoming core infrastructure for global payments.

-- Supporting regulated financial use cases
+- Supporting regulated financial use cases.

-There’s also growing talk of Polygon playing a role in regulated on-chain payments, especially in the U.S., a sign the project is thinking far beyond crypto-native users.
+There is also growing talk of Polygon playing a role in regulated on-chain payments, especially in the U.S., a sign the project is thinking far beyond crypto-native users.

 The Bottom Line

-- Ethereum security
+- Ethereum security.

-- Lightning-fast transactions
+- Lightning-fast transactions.

-- Ultra-low fees
+- Ultra-low fees.

-- Real adoption at scale
+- Real adoption at scale.

+Polygon positions itself as the blockchain where money actually moves.
 If Ethereum is the settlement layer, Polygon is the highway system built on top of it, and POL is the fuel that keeps everything running.